Heartsease Pansy

 Tincture

-1–3 ml, 2–3 times a day.
+1–3 ml, 2–3 times daily

 The information given here is designed to help you make informed choices about your health.
 The information is drawn from numerous sources—both traditional medicine practice, from the clinical experience of many herbalists currently practicing, and supported by decades of scientific research from the author.
 The research most consulted includes human clinical trials that help to determine the most effective and safe herbs for various needs, the best doses, and types of preparations.